Pool Remodel vs. Install: A Price Comparison

 Key Takeaways

-- Understand What Drives the Cost: Your final estimate depends on more than just pool size.
+• Understand What Drives the Cost: Your final estimate depends on more than just pool size.
 Key factors include your choice of surface finish, decking materials like porcelain or stone, and whether you’re adding major features like a spa or changing the pool’s shape.

-- Set a Realistic Budget with Detailed Quotes: Don’t settle for a single number.
+• Set a Realistic Budget with Detailed Quotes: Don’t settle for a single number.
 Request itemized estimates from at least three contractors to compare costs for labor, materials, and permits.
 This transparency is the best way to avoid surprise expenses and choose the right partner.

-- A Remodel Pays for Itself Over Time: The benefits go beyond a beautiful new look.
+• A Remodel Pays for Itself Over Time: The benefits go beyond a beautiful new look.
 Upgrading your pool can increase your home’s value, improve safety with modern features, and significantly lower your monthly energy and maintenance costs with efficient equipment.

-What Affects Your Pool Remodel Estimate?
+What Goes Into a Pool Remodel Estimate?

 Thinking about remodeling your pool is exciting, but the big question is always about cost.
 A pool remodel isn’t a one-size-fits-all project, and the final price tag depends on several key factors.
 While a typical inground pool remodel can range from $6,000 to over $50,000, your specific choices will determine where your project falls on that spectrum.
 Understanding these variables will help you set a realistic budget and have a more productive conversation with your contractor.
 Let’s break down the main components that shape your estimate.

-Pool Size and Project Scope
+Factoring in Pool Size and Project Scope

 It makes sense that the bigger your pool, the more your remodel will cost.
 A larger surface area requires more materials for resurfacing and more labor to get the job done.
 The scope of your project is just as important.
 Are you looking for a simple refresh, like replastering the surface and replacing the waterline tile?
 Or are you planning a complete overhaul with new decking and features?
 A basic resurfacing job is on the lower end of the cost scale, while a comprehensive renovation that touches every part of your swimming pool will naturally command a higher budget.